DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 plan** (SSI 2019b).
 The software should (18) be maintainable with an appropriate amount of resources as detailed in a sustainability section of the software management plan.
-The software has (19) a well maintained website with a clearly defined **point of contact**.
+The software has (19) a well maintained website with a clearly defined **point of contact** and a communication channel to inform users about news regarding the software such as new releases.
 Besides an active user community, sustainable software requires (20) a group of developers (i.e., definitely **more than 1 developer**) documented, e.g., by contributions to the code base or participation in documented, public discussions or issue tracking.
 Another criterion is (21) whether potential contributors are invited to participate in a clearly defined process (e.g., a CONTRIBUTING document).
-The group of developers should have defined a governance model for their project.
+The group of developers should have defined a governance model for their project and easy ways for users to provide input regarding their needs.

 Recommendations
 ---------------